Vidnava: Etymology

-The town's name is derived from the name of the Vidnavka River.
+The town's name is derived from the name of the Vidnávka River.
 The name of the river has its origin in vidět (i.e. 'to see'), which was derived from the clear water through which it could be seen.
 The town's name first appeared written as Wydna and Widna.
 The German name arose from the Czech name and the similarity with the word weide (i.e. 'willow') is accidental.
 Nevertheless, the willow appeared on the coat of arms.

 Geography

 Vidnava is located about 16 km north of Jeseník and 86 km north of Olomouc, on the border with Poland.
-It lies in the Vidnava Lowland, on the right bank of the Vidnavka river.
+It lies in the Vidnava Lowland, on the right bank of the Vidnávka River.
 The highest point is at 309 m above sea level.

 In the northern part of the municipal territory is the Vidnavské mokřiny Nature Reserve.
 It has an area of 32.0 ha.
 The reason for the protection are peat and wetland meadows with endangered communities of Carex rostrata and Carex lasiocarpa, and other endangered plants and animals, especially the dusky large blue.